 Well, guess what?
 You've come to the right place.
 Here, we've laid out everything you need to know, including helpful information and inspiration to guide the way.
-Ahead are the most important things to consider when planning a bathroom renovation.
+Ahead are the most important things to consider when planning a beautiful bathroom renovation.

 Showers and Bathtubs

+Next, we'll move on to the sink.
+If the thought of this gives you a sinking feeling, never fear.
 There are tons of modern bathroom sinks available nowadays, but we're confident you'll discover the right one for your bath.
 Industrial trough sinks look amazing in farmhouse bathrooms and provide lots of space for multiple people to wash up.
 A vessel sink sits on top of the counter and adds shapely style to a space.
 Installed below the countertop, straightforward undermount sinks have become surprisingly chic in recent years.
 Console sinks have antique visuals that work best in large bathrooms.
 Self-rimming sinks are trend-proof, perfect if you're aiming for a timeless look.
 Wall-mounted sinks look sleek and modern.
 And there are several sinks that will nestle right into a diminutive bath.

 Modern-day countertops come in a range of materials that have their upsides and downsides depending on how much maintenance you want to put in and the visuals you're hoping to achieve.

 For something unexpected, earthy, and durable when properly cared for, choose wood.
 Concrete is another option that goes against the grain and is ideal for industrial bathrooms.
 Marble is oh so luxurious, and it works in several different bathroom styles.
 Similar to marble but without the high expense, quartz is a quality option for bathroom countertops.
 Glass is sleek and fits seamlessly into modern baths, but be prepared for possible scratches and nicks.
 Solid surface countertops are traditional, and for good reason since they're so durable.
 Laminate will be kind to your pocketbook.

-We know Pinterest and Instagram are brimming with bathroom ideas, and you might have a million of these looks in your head.
+We know Pinterest and Instagram are brimming with bathroom design ideas, and you might have a million of these looks in your head.
 Here in the 21st century, there are seemingly endless design styles and themes to choose from.
-The real question is, which one feels right to you?
+The real question is, which one feels right for a bathroom remodel?
 And to add onto that, which style will work best with the rest of your home?
 Perhaps a modern look, readied with slick lighting or on-trend patterns, is the right pick.
+A minimalist bathroom could just include a frameless shower and white subway tile.
 Modern could be far from your mind as you scroll through vintage bathroom ideas.
 In the opposite direction, contemporary style that's so right-now could be directly up your alley and match the avant-garde visuals in your home.

 Rustic, farmhouse, industrial, or bohemian themes could mirror the worn woods, neutral colors, and reclaimed objects you love decorating with.
 To echo modernist motifs, choose a midcentury or Scandinavian theme for your bath.

 Small bathrooms are not a bummer.
 We repeat: Small bathrooms are not a bummer.
-In fact, a small bathroom can give you an opportunity to exercise a bit of creativity, especially when it comes to making the space look larger with light colors and skipping busy patterns.
+In fact, small spaces can give you an opportunity to exercise a bit of creativity, especially when it comes to making the space look larger with light colors and skipping busy patterns.
 When remodeling a small bathroom, you can add decorative flair by thinking minimally with your decor, combining form and function, and installing floating shelves.
 You'll even have enough room left over to hang attention-grabbing light fixtures.

 Even in the teeniest of bathrooms, we think color is always a home run.
 To make your bath stand out among other bathroom ideas, you can paint it in a color that feels just right to you.
 Or use tile, cabinets, and other decorative elements to tie your palette together.

 You've covered a lot of the visuals that will surround you in a bathroom; now you'll need to consider what you're putting under your feet.

 Marble floors look particularly lovely, and ceramic tile offers a lot of personality, particularly when you opt for something colorful and patterned.
 Concrete floors are having a moment (but might be a little cold from time to time, so keep that in mind).
 And remember that you can always dress up your floor with a cozy rug.
 Or, go all in and opt for floor-to-ceiling statement tile.

-You can either purchase products that will erase your storage woes, or you can build them right into your bathroom design (like a cubby for towels that rests in your vanity).
-Small bathrooms call for an extra dose of genius, ranging from wall shelving systems to corner shelves.
+You can either purchase products that will erase your storage woes, or you can build them right into your bathroom design (like a cubby for towels that rests in your vanity cabinetry).
+Speaking of bathroom vanities, you'll want to think about your bathroom size and what it can accommodate.
+Larger, master bathrooms may call for a double vanity.
+Small bathrooms call for an extra dose of genius, ranging from wall shelving systems to corner shelves to cabinetry.
 There are so many products and solutions that can make organization in a bathroom a breeze.